Nik92k/Summer-of-Bitcoin/README.md

  •	If all flags came in favor of the transaction, added the transaction to the final block.

-Tradeoffs

-1. With the implementation of DSU(Disjoint Union Graphs), the complexity could have been reduced to O(n^2) instead of currently being O(n^3).
-Implementation couldn’t be done due to lack of proper knowledge/time constraints for implementation. (https://en.wikipedia.org/wiki/Disjoint_union_of_graphs)

-2. Combing all transactions having parent transactions into nodes and thus working over nodes could have reduced time complexity.
-This can be done when dealing with datasets where every transaction has a parent transaction.

 Complexity of Code O(n^3)